kamyashethia/ScalaForThePotterhead/Options.md

 ```

-There's no runtime error this time, we simply get back a `None`.
-Let's cast some spells with our wand, and then call the `priorIncantato` function.
+Yay -- we don't have a runtime error anymore!
+We simply get back a `None`.

+Now, Let's see what happens if we cast some spells with our wand, and then call the `priorIncantato` function.

 ```sh
 scala> wand.castSpell(expelliarmus)